Where To Donate Your Clothes All Year Round

 You’ve gone through your family’s closet and you realize that there’s a massive pile of clothes that you don’t wear anymore.
 But, what do you do with the clothes once you’ve gathered them up?
 You should donate them!
-There are several organizations that are taking second hand and lightly used clothing even after the holiday season ends.
-We created a list of places where you can donate your clothes all year round near Jersey City and on a national and international scale!
+There are several organizations that are taking second hand and lightly used clothes all year round.
+We’ve created a list of places where you can donate your clothes near Jersey City all year round on a national and international scale!

 The Salvation Army provides clothing distribution services to families in need!
 There are several ways to donate your gently used clothes.
 You can arrange a pickup by calling 1-800-SA-TRUCK or find a drop off location near you with the use of your zip code!